dan-weaver/alext/src/pages/issues/infrastructure.md

 The gas tax, traditionally the main revenue source for the federal transportation program, no longer comes close to paying for highway expenditures.
 In recent years, large transfers of general tax dollars have been necessary to keep the Highway Trust Fund afloat.
-Despite these infusions, Texans send more gas tax money to Washington than it gets back in transportation funding, an unfair and unreasonable outcome for a growing state with acute mobility needs.
-This poorly serves Texas families that pay their fair share and is an issue Alex will address head-on in Congress.
+Despite these infusions, Texans send more gas tax money to Washington than they get back in transportation funding, an unfair and unreasonable outcome for a growing state with acute mobility needs.
+This poorly serves Texas families who pay their fair share and is an issue Alex will address head-on in Congress.

 The federal government has an important role in funding the maintenance of the interstate highway system.
 However, Washington is not the right place to make